juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Entry/Risk
 	* Divide up the position size into 4 parts
 	* Add 1/4 position when price is at most consolidated area
-	* Add 1/4 position when the price is at half the distance between most consolidated area and the
+	* Add 1/4 position when the price is at half the distance between most consolidated area and the high for past days
+	* Add 2/4 position when it's at the high for the past few days

 ## Getting Started
 ### Info